-Inspectors will determine learners' views of how well they are doing in terms of developing and applying communication, literacy, numeracy and ICT skills and will find out if learners know how much progress they have made and what they must do to improve.
-Inspectors will chose learners from lists that you supply in order to follow lines of enquiry and gain evidence for the common inspection framework requirements.
+All Inspectors in phase one inspections will determine learners' views of how well they are doing in terms of developing and applying communication, literacy, numeracy and digitial literacy skills and will find out if learners know how much progress they have made and what they must do to improve.
+Inspectors will talk to learners in classroom observations and during learing walks.